Soham-Chatt/scale-identifier/README.md

 <h3>Windows</h3>
 Simply download the main.exe executable and run it.
 The program should work correctly.
 <h3>Linux</h3>
 Download main.cpp, main.h and Makefile.
 Put them into one folder and then run make.
-Afterwards, the executable should be available as program.exe.
+Afterwards, the executable should be available as newMainLinux.exe.